-• --suspend-at-end
+--suspend-at-end

 This option pauses the mysqlbackup command when the backup procedure is close to ending.
-It creates a file called ibbackup_suspended in the backup log group home directory and waits until you delete that file before proceeding.
+It creates a file called ibbackup\suspended in the backup log group home directory and waits until you delete that file before proceeding.
 This option is useful to customize locking behavior and backup of non-InnoDB files through custom scripting.

-For MySQL Enterprise Backup 8.0.16 and later: All non-InnoDB tables are locked before suspending, putting them into a read-only state, unless you turn off locking with the -no-locking.
+All non-InnoDB tables are locked before suspending, putting them into a read-only state, unless you turn off locking with the --no-locking.
 The --only-innodb option also prevents the locking step.
 You can also use a combination of --only-innodb and --suspend-at-end to back up only certain InnoDB tables.